AgentSelly/techtalks/README.md

-# techtalks
+# TechTalks

-Location where we collect any notes and code demonstrated during tech talks
+Repository wherein we collect any notes and code demonstrated during tech talks